Skip to main content

 No

 expirationDate This timestamp indicates the expiration date of the video.
-Videos are currently set to expire one year (365 days) after they are uploaded.
+Videos are currently set to expire 30 days after they are uploaded.

 Yes